FaranGreens/interview_questions/JS.md

 In other words, a closure "closes over" or captures the variables that are in the surrounding environment, so that the function can use them even if they would otherwise be out of scope.

+use cases:
+Factory functions: Closures can be used to create factory functions that return new functions with specific behavior, while also capturing and preserving private state.

+Event handling: Closures can be used to create event handlers that remember information about the state of the application at the time the event was triggered.

+Memoization: Closures can be used to cache the results of expensive function calls, improving the performance of the application by avoiding unnecessary computations.

+Currying: Closures can be used to implement currying, which is a technique for transforming a function with multiple arguments into a series of functions that each take a single argument.

+Asynchronous programming: Closures can be used to manage the flow of asynchronous code, by capturing and preserving state across multiple asynchronous operations.

 ```
 What is var , let and Const